AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   hard-to-understand code (OTOH, heavily nested blocks are not exactly readable, either).
 - IDE support for folding blocks of code will be hampered.
+- Nested deferred execution statements may need a considerable amount of exception handling to ensure the intended semantics.
+Also, it is unclear what to do in case of multiple exceptions happening during the execution of deferred statements.

 Prior art
 =========